maoratar1/SLAM/README.md

 cam_to_world_ex_cam = convert_ex_cam_to_cam_to_world(world_to_cam_ex_cam)
 ```

-#### Bundles "windows"
+### Bundles "windows"
 Due to the fact that solving the Least square problem using the Levenberg-Marquardt
 algorithm involve inverting a very large dimension covariance matrix
-which is not efficient and numerically unstable, we divide the whole trajectory
+which is not efficient and numerically unstable operation, we divide the whole trajectory
 to sub trajectories, creating a little bundle for each one and solving it.

 We perform local Bundle Adjustment on a small window consisting of consecutive frames.